jup-ag/space-station/guides/8-perpetual-exchange/4-how-it-works.md

 | Reliability | User makes a position request, Keepers wait for 45s for the oracle to update, if the oracle doesnt update, the position request fails. | User makes a trade, Keepers update the oracle and open the position with the same transaction. |
 | Latency | User makes a request, Keepers have to wait for the oracle before placing the trade. | User makes a trade, Keepers immediately process the trade with the oracle. |
 | Chart | Discrepancy between trades placed and the chart. | Signal powers the trading view chart and all position requests, no discrepancy. |

+### Pyth as a Fallback Oracle

+Perp Keepers still use Pyth:

+- As a reference price check (sanity check) against the Signal Oracle, ensuring that the deviation is not too big
+- As a fallback price if Signal’s prices are stale.

+This way, Jupiter Perps benefits from the new signal oracle while still relying on Pyth as a backup